Compare bank accounts for kids

 How you can encourage your kids to grow their money

-Aside from parents just arranging for the regular transfer of money to be deposited into a kids’ bank account, there are several ways you can encourage children to grow their own balance:
+Aside from parents just arranging for the regular transfer of money to be deposited into a child's account, there are several ways you can encourage your child's savings, including the following:

 - Piggy bank – If they have a piggy bank for loose change or money given to them by family or other sources, this can be emptied every few months and deposited into their account.
 Some banks and financial institutions will not take random bags of coins over the counter; instead, they will ask you to bag them with their bags, which are designed to take specified denomination amounts and then weight-checked.